opensearch-project/opensearch-migrations/deployment/copilot/README.md

 ### Executing Commands on a Deployed Service

-Commands can be executed on a service if that service has enabled `exec: true` in their `manifest.yml` and the SSM Session Manager plugin is installed when prompted.
+A command shell can be opened in the service's container if that service has enabled `exec: true` in their `manifest.yml` and the SSM Session Manager plugin is installed when prompted.
 ```
 copilot svc exec traffic-comparator --container traffic-comparator --command "bash"
 ```

+### Addons

+Addons are a Copilot concept for adding additional AWS resources outside the core ECS resources that it sets up.
+An example of this can be seen in the [kafka-puller](kafka-puller/addons/taskRole.yml) service which has an `addons` directory and yaml file which adds an IAM ManagedPolicy to the task role that Copilot creates for the service.
+This added policy is to allow communication with MSK.

+Official documentation on Addons can be found [here](https://aws.github.io/copilot-cli/docs/developing/addons/workload/).

 ### Useful Commands